edloidas/generator-tao/README.md

 2. Enable your project on [Travis CI][travis-profile]
 3. Enable your project on [AppVeyor][appveyor-profile]
 4. Enable your project on [Coveralls][coveralls-profile]
-5. Write some code and run `npm run fix` to make ESLint fix problems  in code for you.
+5. Write some code and run `npm run fix` (or `yarn run fix`) to make ESLint fix problems  in code for you.
 6. ???
 7. PROFIT